Translation invariant state and its mean entropy-I: The mean entropy and Connes-St rmer dynamical entropy

 \vsp We fix any $x,y,z \in \IM_{loc}$.
 Then $x,z \in \IM_{(-\infty,m]}$ and there exists an $n_0 \in \IZ$ such that $\theta^n(y) \in \IM_{(m,\infty)}$ for all $n \ge n_0$.
 For such $n \ge n_0$, we have

 This shows that ergodicity, weak weakly mixing, strongly mixing of $(\ID_{\omega},\theta,\omega)$ implies ergodicity, weak weakly mixing, strongly mixing of $(\IM,\theta,\omega)$ respectively.
-Along the same line of argument, the asymptotic behaviour given in (27) also says that the state $\omega$ of $\IM$ is a factor by Theorem 2.5 in [Pow].
-That (29) holds by (28) for all $x,y \in \IM_{loc}$ follow along the same line of argument.
+Along the same line of argument, the asymptotic beheviour given in (25) also says that the state $\omega$ of $\IM$ is a factor by Theorem 2.5 in [Pow].
+That asymptotic behaviour (27) and (26) are equivalent follows along the same line of argument.

 \vsp Let $\omega$ be pure and its restriction to $\ID^e$, $\omega_c = \mu \omega_1 + (1-\mu)\omega_2$ for some $\mu \in (0,1)$ and states $\omega_1,\omega_2$ of $\ID^e$.
 Then we have $\omega = \omega \IE^e_{\omega_0} = \mu \omega_1 \IE^e_{\omega_0} + (1-\mu)\omega_2\IE^e_{\omega_0}$.
 By pure property of $\omega$, we have $\omega = \omega_1 \IE^e_{\omega_0}$ and $\omega= \omega_2 \IE^e_{\omega_0}$.
 Thus $\omega = \omega_1 = \omega_2$ on $\ID^e$.
 Conversely, let $\omega$ be pure on $\ID^e$.
 Since pure $\omega$ is translation invariant, it has support at a singleton point and the point is fixed by the translation action.
 Thus we get $\omega = \omega_{e_i}$ on $\ID^e$ for some $1 \le i \le d$, where $\omega_{e_i}= \otimes_{n \in \IZ} \rho^{(n)}_{e_i}$ and $\rho^{(n)}_{e_i}(x) = <e_i,xe_i>, \forall x \in \!M^{(n)}_d(\IC)$ and $n \in \IZ$.
 Since $\omega = \omega \IE^e_{\omega_0}$ and $\omega_{e_i}= \omega_{e_i} \IE^e_{\omega_0}$, we also have $\omega = \omega \IE^e_{\omega_0}= \omega_{e_i} \IE^e_{\omega_0}=\omega_{e_i}$.
 Thus $\omega$ is pure if and only if $\omega$ on $\ID_{\omega}$ is pure. \end{proof}